 The influence of business to consumer (B2C) selling is so great on the B2B buyer’s expectations that the Forrester report continues to benchmark against both enterprise B2B and B2C ecommerce solutions.
 However, they have also included an evaluation of how effectively providers can deliver enterprise-quality features with a faster TTM and lower TCO.
 They have also considered providers’ route maps to meet B2B ecommerce requirements in the future.

 The future, now

-Cloudfy is a specialised B2B ecommerce platform which integrates with all major ERP solutions including Microsoft Dynamics, SAP Business One, NetSuite, Access Dimensions, Infor, Epicore and Sage amongst others.
-That’s why it can already fulfilll the requirements of forward-looking companies.
+Cloudfy is a specialized B2B ecommerce platform which integrates with all major ERP solutions including Microsoft Dynamics, SAP Business One, NetSuite, Access Dimensions, Infor, Epicore and Sage amongst others.
+That’s why it can already fulfill the requirements of forward-looking companies.